ChristopherAndrewTopalian/CATopalian_Human_Safety_Manual/src/body/bones/back_cracking.md

 # DANGER!

-1. The plastic machines on the inernet that have a giant arc are designed to harm the human's spine, by causing slipped discs.
+1. The plastic machines on the inernet that have a giant arch are designed to harm the human's spine, by causing slipped discs.
 NEVER USE ANY ARCHES NEAR YOUR SPINE!

 # What to do?